Your 1st Prolotherapy Visit

 While at Caring Medical Florida

 Arrival and Paperwork: Arriving on time will help make your appointment run smoothly.
 If you experience an unavoidable delay, such as a delayed flight, please notify the office so that we can determine if we can alter the schedule to accommodate your needs.
 If you are stuck in traffic, please call our office to see if we can help you navigate a better route to our Illinois office or an alternative route to our Florida office.

 Our reception team will welcome you to the practice, take your photo for your electronic medical chart, acquaint you with the office, and get you started with a bit of initial paperwork/progress reports.
-At each Prolotherapy visit, we like to know how our patients are progressing, and will ask you to fill out how you are feeling for each area you have treated.
-The goal of these patient progress notes are to better understand and assess your current status and how you progress through the treatment series.
+At each Prolotherapy visit, we need to know how our patients are progressing through the series and will ask you to fill out how you are feeling for each area you have treated.
+The goal of these patient progress notes is to better understand and assess your current status and how you progress through the treatment series.
 (Yes, we are on this healing journey with you!
 Prolotherapy typically requires 3-6 treatments, depending on the severity of the case.
 This will be determined during the exam.)